hashicorp/terraform/website/source/docs/commands/remote-config.html.markdown

   * `scheme` - Specifies what protocol to use when talking to the given `address`, either `http` or `https`.
 SSL support can also be triggered by setting then environment variable `CONSUL_HTTP_SSL` to `true`.
+  * `http_auth` - HTTP Basic Authentication credentials to be used when communicating with Consul, in the format of either `user` or `user:pass`.
+    This may also be specified using the `CONSUL_HTTP_AUTH` environment variable.

 * Etcd - Stores the state in etcd at a given path.
   Requires the `path` and `endpoints` variables.
 The `username` and `password`